drinking

 Tips to Help Teens Abstain

-Parents can take the following steps to encourage their children to abstain from alcohol: (Information is Courtesy of antidrug.com)
+Some Tips for Parents to encourage their children to abstain from alcohol:

 • Spend time together regularly.